DocsGuy/Unoffical-Scriptblox-api-docs/Scriptblox Api/ReadMe.md

 # Note:
 - One note tho.
 Everything that I put in brackets and that I not like put any comment to it (e.g a comment with header) to it then it's the json data.
-- If you try to request something and it doesn't work try adding this authorization to the headers
+- If you try to request something and it doesn't work try adding authorization to the headers
 - Example how to use the json data (in py):
 ```python
 import requests